fredvol/paralogger/paralogger/README.md

 * Mutiplatform
 * able to work headless, on batch of log files
 * working as postprocessing, not in live processing
+* Not device specific ( maight need to accept of device log or video)
+* open source

 ## Environement